 You might wonder where the women were in the early days of the U.S. Forest Service.
-Were they tending children, chickens, cooking, or keeping house and cabin for the men?
-Gifford Pinchot was more than curious.
-In his way, he demanded to know.
+Gifford Pinchot knew you would be curious so he gently demanded to know.
 He wrote Ranger Homer Ross in McMinnville, Oregon in the Spring of 1940:

 My best thanks for your interesting story of March 20 which I have just finished reading.
 I certainly congratulate you on your escape from the bear and on your comprehensive experience.

 But there is one more thing I want.
 If she will do so, I want Mrs. Ross to write her story.
 I am just as anxious for the stories of the wives of forest officers as for the stories of the men, and I would be greatly delighted if Mrs. Ross found it possible to tell what she lived through, and what she saw and did, and how the whole situation looked to her.
 I am looking forward to her story with a great deal of interest.

 Pinchot's request for stories from the women, or as he called them, the "wives of forest officers," makes a fascinating read through the Old Timers Collection at the Library of Congress Pinchot Collection. http://hdl.loc.gov/loc.mss/eadmss.ms011106.
 While we might not have a response from Homer Ross, other foresters addressed Pinchot's question with many pages of detail, and indeed, some of the women responded because their fathers or husbands had either died or were ill or indisposed.